laamaa/m8c/README.md

 or alternative input methods.
 The application is cross‑platform and can be built on Linux, Windows (MSYS2/MINGW64), and macOS.

-The [Dirtywave M8 Tracker](https://dirtywave.com/products/m8-tracker) is a portable sequencer and synthesizer featuring 8 tracks of assignable instruments (using engines like FM, waveform synthesis, virtual analog, sample playback, and MIDI output).
+The Dirtywave M8 Tracker is a portable sequencer and synthesizer featuring 8 tracks of assignable instruments (using engines like FM, waveform synthesis, virtual analog, sample playback, and MIDI output).
 It is inspired by the Game Boy tracker [Little Sound DJ](https://www.littlesounddj.com/lsd/index.php).

-m8c works with the official M8 hardware over USB.
+m8c works with the M8 hardware over USB.
 It also supports the [M8 Headless](https://github.com/Dirtywave/M8HeadlessFirmware) firmware running on a [Teensy](https://www.pjrc.com/teensy/) microcontroller.
 If you enjoy the M8 and its tracker workflow, please support [Dirtywave](https://dirtywave.com/) by purchasing the hardware.
 You can check availability [here](https://dirtywave.com/products/m8-tracker-model-02).
-You can also support the creator, [Trash80](https://github.com/trash80) via [Patreon](https://www.patreon.com/trash80).
+You can also support the creator, Trash80 via [Patreon](https://www.patreon.com/trash80).

 Many thanks to: